-PREREQUISITES: COUN2301 Introduction to Counseling and all other.
-Counseling and Psychology courses in the program.
+PREREQUISITE: COUN2301 Introduction to Counseling and other Counseling and Psychology courses in the program.

 This course studies counseling strategies and techniques for diagnosis and treatment.
 A discussion of actual disguised cases, as well as representative counseling situations, is used.

 COUN 4312 Seminar in Group Dynamics